 Thank you Mama’s for continuing to raise young cowboy’s.

-May they always stand out in the crowd, and open doors.
+May they always stand out in the crowd.